A topic from the subject of Physical Chemistry in Chemistry.

 • Kinetics is the branch of chemistry that studies reaction rates.

-• The order of a reaction is the sum of the exponents of the concentration terms in the rate law.
+• The order of a reaction is the sum of the exponents (m + n in the rate law example above) in the rate law.
+It indicates the overall dependence of the rate on reactant concentrations.

 Main Concepts